makerdao/mips/MIP41/mip41.md

 ## Paragraph Summary

 MIP41: Facilitator Framework contains a framework with subproposal processes for managing Facilitators and modifying them in the DAO Primitives State MIP.
-Facilitators are the accountable individuals responsible for interfacing between Maker Governance and the Contributors and different resources to achieve the Core Objectives of the Protocol.
+Facilitators are the accountable individuals responsible for interfacing between Maker Governance, Contributors, and other resources to achieve the Core Objectives of the Protocol.
 Facilitators are always attached to one or more Core Units and cannot exist in a void, i.e., Facilitators are Facilitators only inasmuch as they are attached to at least one Core Unit.

 ## Component Summary